Thomas R. Martin

 Martin was formerly Vice President, Corporate Communications for Federal Express Corporation where he was responsible for worldwide public relations, investor relations and employee communications for the Fortune 150 Company.
 He joined Federal Express in 1978 and assumed posts of increasing responsibility in the communication field prior to becoming the chief communications officer in July 1995.
 In 1988, his department launched FXTV, one of the largest and most successful internal satellite television networks.
 He was also responsible for the public relations and internal communications efforts for the launch of the FedEx brand in 1994.

 Martin earned his BA at Vanderbilt University.
 He serves as a senior counselor with PulsePoint Group, a management consulting firm working with companies, associations and institutions to maximize their return on investment in the communications function.
-He has served as a trustee of the Arthur W. Page Society, a membership organization for senior corporate communication executives, since 2002, and was President of the Society in 2004-2005.
-In 2005, he was elected to the Board of Governors of the Josephson Institute of Ethics, and was a trustee of the Institute for Public Relations for several years.
+He served as a trustee of the Arthur W. Page Society, a membership organization for senior corporate communication executives, from 2002-2015, and was President of the Society in 2004-2005.
+He served on the Board of Governors of the Josephson Institute of Ethics from 2005-2015, and was a trustee of the Institute for Public Relations for several years.
 In November of 2006 he was inducted into the PR News Hall of Fame.
 In 2001, he received a New York ADDY award for ITT’s corporate advertising, and in 1999, he was the recipient of a Mobius Advertising Award for ITT’s first television commercial.

 He and his wife, Wanda, have two sons.
 They reside in Mt.
 Pleasant, South Carolina.